-The 2019 Special Election will take place Tuesday, November 5.
-Polls are open from 7 a.m. to 8 p.m.
+The 2019 School Board and Levy Referendum Election will take place Tuesday, November 5.
+Polls are open from 7 a.m. to 8 p.m. for District 196 residents.

-Early voting in Minnesota begins 46 days before Election Day, which is Friday, September 20.
+Early voting in Minnesota takes place September 20 through November 4.
 Voters can cast their ballot in person or via U.S. mail.
 To find your polling location, visit www.mnvotes.org or call 651-423-7736.

-In order vote in an election, you must be:
+In order to vote in this election, you must be:

 - A U.S. citizen;

 - At least 18 years old on Election Day;

 - A resident of Minnesota for 20 days and a District 196 resident, and